swift-server/guides/digital-ocean.md

 # Deploying to DigitalOcean

-This guide will walk you through deploying SwiftNIO's [example HTTP server](https://github.com/apple/swift-nio/tree/master/Sources/NIOHTTP1Server) to a [Droplet](https://www.digitalocean.com/products/droplets/).
+This guide will walk you through setting up an Ubuntu virtual machine on a DigitalOcean [Droplet](https://www.digitalocean.com/products/droplets/).
 To follow this guide, you will need to have a [DigitalOcean](https://www.digitalocean.com) account with billing configured.

 ## Create Server

-Let's start by installing Swift on an Ubuntu server.
 Use the create menu to create a new Droplet.

 ![Create Droplet](images/digital-ocean-create-droplet.png)